junaid-mohammad/Capstone-ML/README.md

    - Contains scripts for model training, testing, and continuous improvement.
    - `train_model.py` trains the model using the dataset in `data/`.
-   - `predict_category.py` allows you to test the trained model's predictions.
+   - `predict_category.py` Contains reusable logic for predicting categories based on email subject and body.
+Imported into `app.py` for serving predictions via the API.

 2. **data/**